 As a young girl McMenemy embraced the green rolling hills of Northern Ireland, the dense forests of England and the lakeside habitat of Ontario, Canada.
 Although her relationships with family and friends were severed migrating from country to country, her connection to place gave her a sense of belonging.
 These early years were instrumental in forming the artist she is today, fueling her love and attraction to the natural landscape.

 McMenemy is represented by South Main Gallery in Vancouver and has a variety of private and corporate collectors in Toronto, Los Angeles, New York, Belfast and Vancouver.
-She currently splits her time between her studio in Vancouver and her mountain home on the coast of North Vancouver.

 2016 Ghost Passages of the McKenzie Shipyards, Vancouver Maritime Museum, Vancouver, BC